mrYakamoto/assessment-phase-1/part-2/README.md

 rspec --tag standings
 ```

-The three tests in the example group should be failing.
+The tests in the example group should be failing.
 Update the `League` class in `league.rb` to make the tests pass.

 *Do not modify the tests.*